Computing hydrodynamic eigenmodes of channel flow with slip -- A highly accurate algorithm: Conclusion

 \section{Conclusion}

-Navier slip boundary conditions are applied to wide variety of different flow problems and analytic solutions for corresponding cases are relevant, among others, to slip length computation from MD-results or as reference solutions for CFD-solvers.

-An algorithm has been presented that provides an automated and robust solution to compute the required coefficients for the general case of different slip lengths on the channel walls from the corresponding non-linear characteristic equation.
+Navier slip boundary conditions are applied to a wide variety of different flow problems and analytic solutions for corresponding cases are relevant, among others, as reference solutions for CFD-solvers.
+An algorithm has been presented that provides an automated and robust solution to compute the required eigenmodes and expansion coefficients for the general case of different slip lengths on the channel walls from the corresponding non-linear characteristic equation.
 Two implementations, one limited to double-precision and one that can provide arbitrarily accurate results are presented.
 A comparison confirms that both implementations deliver the same results up to standard double precision machine tolerance.
 Furthermore they are consistent with the full direct numerical solution of the underlying hydrodynamic problem.
 The arbitrary precision implementation can provide benchmark results with arbitrary accuracy even for cases with extremely small or large ratios between the slip length and the channel height.
-Based on the new algorithm a power law for the first series coefficient has been found.
-This coefficient is essential for slip length computation from MD results and the stability of the series solution.
-Overall results show that a certain precision is necessary to accurately distinguish between different slip lengths.

 The algorithm can be conveniently used as a black box, meaning that no additional work of the user is required for the computation of the coefficients.
 This replaces the tedious and error prone manual solution, especially in the case of nearly coinciding singularities.
+Moreover, the algorithm was used to verify the derived asymptotic formulas for the leading eigenmode and the characteristic time-scale in the limit of small and large slip.